CLIPStudents/Clippers-in-Motion/README.md

-# Clippers-in-Motion
-The official Clippers in Motion website.
+# Clippers in Motion

+## Legal

+The *Clippers in Motion* project/repository is free to be cloned for analysis, contribution and educational analysis.
+You many not publish or sell this website without express and written permission from *devSparkle* or *bsantos09*.